Middle School Handbook

 Section II - Academics Course Offerings

-Creekside Middle School has a standard grading procedure, as well as additional notations that may indicate work in progress or incomplete work.
+Zeeland Middle Schools have a standard grading procedure, as well as additional notations that may indicate work in progress or incomplete work.
 The purpose of a grade is to indicate the extent to which the student has acquired the necessary learning.
 In general, students are assigned grades based upon test results, homework, projects, and classroom participation.
-Each teacher may place a different emphasis on these areas in determining a grade and will so inform the students at the beginning of the course work.
 If a student is not sure how his/her grade will be determined, s/he should ask the teacher.

 The school uses the following grading system:

-Grading Periods – Students shall receive information via Infinite Campus for progress reports (every 4.5 weeks) and report cards (every 9 weeks) indicating their grades for each course of study for that portion of the academic term.
-Please refer to the parent portal in Infinite Campus for these postings.
-4. When a student appears to be at risk of failure, notification will be provided to the parents so they can talk with the teacher about what actions can be taken to improve poor grades.
+Grading Periods – Students shall receive information via Infinite Campus for updated grades (every 4.5 weeks) and report cards (every 9 weeks) indicating their grades for each course of study for that portion of the academic term.
+Please refer to the Parent and/or Student Portal in Infinite Campus for these grade updates.
+Students are encouraged to meet with their teachers during DEAL to improve their grades or to work with our Academic Interventionist in Success Time at lunch.

-At Creekside, student access to Computer Information Technology is provided to assist in each students’ educational growth and aid student, teacher, and parent communication.
-Further information is available in the Parent and Student iPad Handbook.
+Computer Information Technology is provided to assist in each students’ educational growth and aid student, teacher, and parent communication.
+Further information is available in the Parent and Student Chromebook Handbook.

 The following are expectations of all Computer Information Technology users:

-- Will only utilize technology in the school that facilitates learning and promotes educational information exchange consistent with the goals of Creekside Middle School.
+Will only utilize technology that facilitates learning and promotes educational information exchange consistent with the goals of ZPS.

-- Will be held responsible for the use of her/his account and/or access privilege.
+Will be held responsible for the use of her/his account and/or access privilege.
 Any problems that arise from the use of a student account are the responsibility of the account holder.
 A violation of the Technology Use Policy may result in consequences.
 These consequences might include: a short-term or long-term loss of all computer privileges; an In School or Out of School Suspension; or being dropped from a class.
 Extreme violations may result in expulsion.
-Please see the Administrative Guidelines 7540.03 at http://neola.com/zeeland-mi.

-- M-Step Testing is currently required for all middle school students and will include various core related tests based on grade level.
-This test is traditionally given in the Spring after Spring Break.
+M-Step Testing is administered to all middle school students and will include various core related tests based on grade level.
+These state assessments are traditionally given during an April/May testing window.

-- Additional group tests are given to students to monitor progress and determine educational mastery levels.
+Additional assessments such as the STAR are given to students to monitor progress and determine educational mastery levels.
 These tests are used to help the staff determine instructional needs.

 Section III - Clubs and Activities